Fair Division with Two-Sided Preferences: Swap Stability

 In spite of this example, we show that an EF[1,1] and swap stable allocation that is moreover balanced always exists and can be found efficiently.

 \begin{theorem} For any instance, a balanced allocation that satisfies EF[1,1] and swap stability exists and can be computed in polynomial time. \end{theorem}

-Since EF[1,1] reduces to EF1 for nonnegative-value players as well as for nonpositive-value players, \Cref{thm:balanced} implies the following corollary.
+Since EF[1,1] reduces to EF1 for nonnegative-value participants as well as for nonpositive-value participants, \Cref{thm:balanced} implies the following corollary.

-\begin{corollary} For any nonnegative-value player instance, a balanced allocation that satisfies EF1 and swap stability exists and can be computed in polynomial time.
-The same holds for any nonpositive-value player instance. \end{corollary}
+\begin{corollary} For any nonnegative-value participant instance, a balanced allocation that satisfies EF1 and swap stability exists and can be computed in polynomial time.
+The same holds for any nonpositive-value participant instance. \end{corollary}

 Our algorithm for \Cref{thm:balanced} proceeds in a round-robin manner.
-However, instead of assigning a player to a team in each turn as is usually done, we only assign a player's \emph{value} to the team; this ensures that more possibilities are available in later turns.
-Then, among the allocations that satisfy the determined values for teams, we compute an allocation that minimizes the sum of the players' ranks for the teams.
+However, instead of assigning a participant to a team in each turn as is usually done, we only assign a participant's \emph{value} to the team; this ensures that more possibilities are available in later turns.
+Then, among the allocations that satisfy the determined values for teams, we compute an allocation that minimizes the sum of the participants' ranks for the teams.
 Formally, the algorithm is described as Algorithm~\ref{alg:swap-stable-rr}.
-For each positive integer $q$, we denote by $f(q)$ the unique integer in~$[n]$ such that $f(q)\equiv q\pmod{n}$.
-Also, for a matching~$\mu$ with $(q,p)\in \mu$, we define the notation $\mu_q$ and $\mu_p$ so that $\mu_q = p$ and $\mu_p = q$.
+For each positive integer~$q$, we denote by $f(q)$ the unique integer in~$[n]$ such that $f(q)\equiv q\pmod{n}$.
+For a matching~$\mu$ with $(q,p)\in \mu$, we define the notation $\mu_q$ and $\mu_p$ so that $\mu_q = p$ and $\mu_p = q$.
 Note that each $q\in Q$ corresponds to a copy of team~$f(q)$.
 For example, given an instance with $n=3$ and $m=7$, we construct a bipartite graph $G$ with $|Q| = |P| = 7$.
 The vertices $1,4,7\in Q$ correspond to copies of team~$1$, the vertices $2,5\in Q$ correspond to copies of team~$2$, and the vertices $3,6\in Q$ correspond to copies of team~$3$.

 It is clear that the allocation produced by \Cref{alg:swap-stable-rr} is balanced.
 To establish \Cref{thm:balanced}, we prove the remaining properties of the algorithm, including its polynomial running time, in the following three lemmas.